rafaelmartins/blohg/docs/intro.rst

 ~~~~~

 Pages are composed by "static" content, like an "about me" page.
 They aren't
 listed on atom feeds or the home.
-Pages can be stored in any directory inside the
+Pages can be stored in any directory inside
-repository and you need to create the menu entry manually, inside the template.
+``content/`` in the repository and you need to create the menu entry manually,
+inside the template.

 Posts
 ~~~~~

 Posts are the dynamic content of a blog.
 They are shown on the home page and atom feeds, ordered by publication date descendant.
-Posts should be stored inside the directory ``post/``.
+Posts should be stored inside the directory ``content/post/``.
 Sub-directories are allowed.

 Tags
 ~~~~